 - Instead of drying the pierogies on a paper towel, place them directly into a hot skillet and saute until they are crispy and dry on the outside.

 What are you going to do with your now-crispy pierogies?
 I recommend dipping them into your favorite sauce.
-Our old standby is Hidden Valley Ranch Dressing or Cheeburger Cheeburger’s Habanero Jelly, but Katy recommends the following two recipes.
-(If you prefer a recipe with hard and fast measurements, check back in a couple of weeks.
-Katy eyeballs her spices and makes her dips to taste.
-I’m going to work them out and edit in some measurements for you, Dear Reader.)
+Our old standby is Hidden Valley Ranch Dressing or Cheeburger Cheeburger's Habanero Jelly, or one of the following dips:

 - 5 tablespoons whipped salted butter